Fringes

 gold bullion fringe

-commercial - This is antique style gold wire bullion about 7cm depth.
+commercially woven - This is antique style gold wire bullion about 7cm depth.
 It is quite heavy in weight because it is real metal (not actually gold)

 £50